A five step guide to fitting your bike helmet

 The front and rear straps should join at a point slightly below and in front of your ears.
 (This is the 'ear triangle').
 Most helmets come with a sliding buckle that joins the two straps and this can be slid up or down to position it correctly.

-You should always wear your helmet with the chin strap fastened at the base of your throat, not on the chin where it could come off easily in an accident. if you can slide a finger between your strap and throat then that is usually about the right tightness.
+You should always wear your helmet with the chin strap fastened under your jawline, not on the chin where it could come off easily in an accident. if you can slide a finger between your strap and throat then that is usually about the right tightness.
 If you have a a length of strapping left over then use the bands to fasten them out of the way so they don't flap while riding.

 The best fit is when the skin on your forehead moves a bit when you grab the helmet while wearing it and twist it from side to side.
 Keep adjusting straps and padding until you get this nice snug fit.